 Journal 2: Faces Will Change in the Valleys

-Journal 3: The Coupling of Cultures
+Journal 3, Part I and Part II: The Coupling of Cultures in Northland

 Journal 4: Early Characters, Part I